AtharvaGole/XpensAuditor/README.md

  - Profile set up module is where user can update their details
  - Account Settings are available to change password, send password reset email

+## New Features
+Features :

+-Added new feature to create groups
+-Added new option that generates analytics for Group as well as personal transactions -Scalablility increased drastically *(with firebase premium More groups can be formed in premium firebase)* -All transactions added can now be filtered by category
+-Added "Sort by date" and "Sort by price" features in transactions -Now supports multiple users
+-Added push notifications with which all group members are notified each time a transaction is added -The app now stores data of transactions of previous months as well

 ## Demo

 https://user-images.githubusercontent.com/112219214/194787499-0125447e-f68d-444b-9a86-559b14adf898.mp4